Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 Creating and publishing a classifier for use in compliance solutions, such as retention policies and communication supervision, follows this flow.
 For more detail on creating a custom trainable classifier, see [Creating a custom classifier]().
 The process starts by using seed data with a minimum of 50 samples.
 You then create the classifier and provide sample data, consisting of positive and negative samples.
 Finally, you provide feedback to the model and then publish the classifier.

 ![](img/20230549-054907.png)

+#### Seed content
+When you want a trainable classifier to independently and accurately identify an item as being in a particular category of content, you must first have to present it with many samples of the type of content that are in the category.
+This feeding of samples to the trainable classifier is known as *seeding*.

 ## Retrain a Trainable Classifier